sqone2/PSFive9Admin/README.md

 &nbsp;
 ### Prerequisites

-1. Setup a user in your Five9 domain which has full Administrative rights
+1. Setup a user in your Five9 domain, and grant administrative rights as needed
 1. Create SOAP proxy object using `New-Five9AdminClient`.
 This SOAP proxy will be passed as a parameter to all other Five9 Admin functions.

-		$adminClient = New-Five9AdminClient -Username "user@domain.com" -Password "P@ssword!"
+		$adminClient = New-Five9AdminClient -Username "admin_user@domain.com" -Password "P@ssword!"

 &nbsp;
 &nbsp;